bocaletto-luca/Goose-Game-Two-Player/README.md

 ## Overview

-**Web Goose Game Single Player** is a digital adaptation of the classic Italian board game "Gioco dell'oca" (Game of the Goose).
+**Goose - WebGame** is a digital adaptation of the classic Italian board game "Gioco dell'oca" (Game of the Goose).
 This interactive web game features realistic dice-roll animations, dynamic board events, and quirky obstacles that capture the charm of the traditional game—all running directly in your browser without any installation.

 ## Installation